Are you worried that Jesus may blot out your name from the Lamb’s Book of Life?

-But seriously, do you fear that Jesus might remove your name from His book?
+But seriously, do you fear that Jesus might remove your name from his book?
 Is this something that concerns you?
 It shouldn’t.

 The most important book in the universe

-“The LORD replied to Moses, ‘Whoever has sinned against me I will blot out of my Book.’”
-(Exo 32:33)
+The Lord replied to Moses, ‘Whoever has sinned against me I will blot out of my Book.’
+(Ex.
+32:33)

-“May they be blotted out of the Book of Life and not be listed with the righteous.”
-(Psa 69:28)
+May they be blotted out of the Book of Life and not be listed with the righteous.
+(Ps.
+69:28)

 But we don’t live under that old sin-conscious covenant.
 We live under the new and better covenant of God’s grace.
 Under grace, your performance affects your standing before God not one bit.
 Jesus did it all.
-We are not blessed because we are faithful but because He is faithful.
+We are not blessed because we are faithful but because he is faithful.

 Their fear stems from an old covenant interpretation of a new covenant promise.
 I am sure you know the promise I am referring to.
 It is found in the exhortation Jesus’ gave to the church in Sardis:

-“He who overcomes will, like them, be dressed in white.
-I will never blot out his name from the Book of Life, but will acknowledge his name before My Father and His angels.”
-(Rev 3:5)
+He who overcomes will, like them, be dressed in white.
+I will never blot out his name from the Book of Life, but will acknowledge his name before My Father and his angels.
+(Rev. 3:5)

-Someone with an old covenant mindset looks at this verse and sees only conditions for salvation.
+Someone with an old covenant mindset looks at this verse and sees conditions for salvation.
 They think, “I have to overcome to qualify.
 If I don’t overcome, I’m going to be blotted out.”
 To read the verse in this way is to dismiss the cross and make the grace of God of no effect.

 God has perfect knowledge.
-When He added your name to His book He knew everything you had done and everything you were going to do.
-There is nothing you can do that will surprise Him, nothing that would cause Him to shake His head with disappointment and say, “I made a mistake adopting that one.”
-The good news is that God doesn’t make mistakes.
+When he added your name to his book he knew everything you had done and everything you were going to do.
+There is nothing you can do that will surprise him, nothing that would cause him to shake his head with disappointment and say, “I made a mistake adopting that one.”
+God doesn’t make mistakes.